 An overview of school capital funding, who it's for, current and past allocations, how it's calculated and spending guidance.

-In any given financial year, eligible schools can access funding through one of:
+In any given financial year, eligible schools can access funding through either:

 - school condition allocations (SCA), with funds paid to eligible bodies responsible for maintaining school buildings